Discover a Free Icon Library for Adding Diverse and Engaging Icons to Your Notion Pages

 Where to Find a Free Icon Library for Adding Diverse and Engaging Icons to Your Notion Pages and Content?

 There are numerous free icon libraries available online, each providing a wide range of diverse and visually appealing icons to elevate your Notion pages.
-In this article, we explore some top options and update the practices to help you seamlessly add icons to your Notion content.
+In this article, we explore some top options and share updated practices to help you seamlessly add icons to your Notion content.

-Note: Due to Notion’s current limitations, embedding HTML or raw SVG code in a Code block will no longer render as a live icon.
-The current best practice is to download or host the icon files (in PNG, SVG, or other suitable formats) and then use the Image block or an Embed block (with a public URL) to display them.
+Note: Due to Notion’s current limitations, embedding HTML or raw SVG code in a Code block no longer renders as a live icon.
+The current best practice is to download or host the icon files (in PNG, SVG, or other suitable formats) and then add them to your page using an Image block or an Embed block (with a public URL).

 1. Font Awesome

-Font Awesome is one of the most popular icon libraries available, boasting a collection of over 1,500 icons in various styles and categories.
-While it offers both free and premium options, the free version provides a robust selection suitable for most needs.
-Although older tutorials may suggest copying an HTML snippet into a Code block, a more effective modern approach is to download the icon in PNG or SVG format—or use a hosting service—and then add it to your Notion page using an Image or Embed block.
+Font Awesome is one of the most popular icon libraries, boasting a collection of over 1,500 icons in various styles and categories.
+It offers both free and premium options, and the free version provides a robust selection suitable for most needs.
+Instead of copying an HTML snippet into a Code block (as older tutorials suggest), the modern approach is to download the icon in PNG or SVG format—or host the icon online—and then add it to your Notion page using an Image or Embed block.

 To utilize Font Awesome in Notion: